Luscious Jackson

 Luscious Jackson is an alternative rock/rap-rock group formed in 1991.
 The band's name is a reference to former American basketball player Lucious Jackson.

-The original band consisted of Jill Cunniff (vocals, bass), Gabby Glaser (vocals, guitar), and Vivian Trimble (keyboards, vocals).
+The original band consisted of Jill Cunniff (lead vocals, bass), Gabby Glaser (vocals, guitar), and Vivian Trimble (keyboards, vocals).
 Drummer Kate Schellenbach joined the band midway through the recording of their 1992 debut EP In Search of Manny.